Working with Attachments

 loadedDocument.Attachments.Add(attachment)

-'Saves and closes the PDF document
+'Save and close the PDF document

 loadedDocument.Save("Output.pdf")